Paleo Pumpkin Chocolate Chip Pancakes for a deliciously healthy gluten-free and grain-free breakfast!

 These pancakes are pretty much Jord’s biggest nightmare because he cannot stand anything pumpkin-flavored.
 HA!
 Stinks to be him during the fall season.
 More pancakes for us, right?

-I also have found that these protein pancakes stay well so if you are a pumpkin pancake party of one (like me), you can make the batch and save the rest in the fridge for later!
+So I have found that leftovers of these pancakes stay very well.
+Just in case you are a pumpkin pancake party of one (like me), you can make the batch and save the rest in the fridge for later!
 I heat mine up on the skillet over the stove or even in the oven.
 I have found microwaving them makes them a bit chewy/rubbery but that also can work if it’s the only option.

 Almond Flour Pumpkin Chocolate Chip Protein Pancakes